 Previous GeneCards Identifiers for NXN Gene

 This gene encodes a member of the thioredoxin superfamily, a group of small, multifunctional redox-active proteins.
 Members of this family are characterized by a conserved active motif called the thioredoxin fold that catalyzes disulfide bond formation and isomerization.
 The encoded protein acts a redox-dependent regulator of the Wnt signaling pathway and is involved in cell growth and differentiation. [provided by RefSeq, Sep 2015]

 GeneCards Summary for NXN Gene

 NXN (Nucleoredoxin) is a Protein Coding gene.
-Diseases associated with NXN include vulvitis and vulvar disease.
-GO annotations related to this gene include oxidoreductase activity and thioredoxin-disulfide reductase activity.
-An important paralog of this gene is NXNL1.
+Diseases associated with NXN include Robinow Syndrome, Autosomal Recessive 2 and Robinow Syndrome, Autosomal Recessive 1.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and thioredoxin-disulfide reductase activity.
+An important paralog of this gene is NXNL2.

 Functions as a redox-dependent negative regulator of the Wnt signaling pathway, possibly by preventing ubiquitination of DVL3 by the BCR(KLHL12) complex.
 May also function as a transcriptional regulator act as a regulator of protein phosphatase 2A (PP2A) (By similarity).